Jana Duggar Is Waiting For ‘Prince Charming’ As She Plays ‘Cinderella Duggar’

 A post shared by The Duggar Family (@duggarfam) on

 With all of the Duggar daughters getting married in sequence, Jana Duggar has drawn a lot of attention because she remains single.
-She did admit that it was hard at times but she focuses on Jesus and when she is feeling down, she attempts to bless someone or serve in a way that will be appreciated.
+She did admit that it was hard at times, but she focuses on Jesus and when she is feeling down, she attempts to bless someone or serve in a way that will be appreciated.
 Duggar is very much a serving person, always helping others before herself.
 Because she remains such a huge help to her parents, there has been speculation that Jim Bob Duggar has turned away a few possible suitors.
 This has not been proven and no one has come forward to admit they attempted to court Jana, so fans believe the allegations are untrue.

 Filming for Counting On has focused on the other Duggar children and left Jana Duggar in the dust.
 She and her brother, John-David help keep an eye on their siblings who are courting, taking turns attending dates with them.
 Right now, two siblings are in relationships.
 Joy-Anna is officially engaged to Austin Forsyth and Joseph Duggar is dating Kendra Caldwell.
 There has been talk about another Duggar boy potentially courting another Caldwell, though that has not yet been confirmed by the Duggar family.
 Jana is in a league of her own with being single, especially since the next Duggar daughter is not even a teenager yet.